Join The Conversation

 In this thought-provoking conversation, we explore kind and respectful language in dynamic workplace environments.

-Pete Quinn
+Expert Guest: Pete Quinn

 Pete Quinn is a Consultant, Trainer, Coach, and Mentor specialising in Equity, Diversity, Inclusion (EDI), and Organisational Well-being.
 With over 15 years of experience, Pete's focus is on translating abstract values into realistic, operational, and sustainable changeHe works across executive leadership and frontline teams, with a track record spanning the: